shopsys/shopsys/docs/cookbook/jenkins-configuration.md

 We just did pretty big job, we just configured jenkins that can automatically create jobs by git branches, we are able to configure this jobs using `template`, that can build instances of your project in docker.

-We created special job that can clean all jobs if they are useless.
+We created special job that can clean all jobs if they are useless and one for periodic check for known security vulnerabilities.